-Join us for the 7th annual Women Leaders Series: personal and professional development programs designed to enhance opportunities for college women student leaders.
+Join us for the 8th annual Women Leaders Series: personal and professional development programs designed to enhance opportunities for college women student leaders.
+2020 Women Leaders Series programs will be announced in February 2020.

 All of the programs are free and open to all current Ithaca College students.
 Be sure to register for workshops on IC Engage for Student Leadership Institute credit.